 Eco-friendly baby toys

 No one wants their little ones to go without the toys their little hearts long for.
-But while there’s no denying that they can provide hours of fun, plastic toys are not exactly great for the environment – and according to The World Counts, 90% of toys on the market today are made of plastic and around 80% of all toys end up in landfill.8
+But while there’s no denying that they can provide hours of fun, plastic toys are not exactly great for the environment – and it is said that 80% of all toys end up in landfill.9

 Again, when your little one is finished with these toys, you could put them away in storage ready for your next child to enjoy, give them to a friend or family member who is expecting a bundle of joy, sell them on to someone else, or even donate them to a charity shop so they bring happiness to children for years to come.

 Having a baby is an exciting experience, and even if you’re not having a baby shower, it’s likely that your nearest and dearest will want to buy you something to celebrate the new arrival!
 But with the purchasing decisions out of your hands, how can you ensure that you’re being eco-friendly when it comes to all the products you use for your little one?

 If you have a baby shower, or one of your family members or friends simply asks you what you’d like to receive as a gift, then let them know that you want to make more ethical and eco-friendly choices when it comes to buying things for your baby, such as clothes, toys, and other essential products like nappies and wipes.
 If they’re new to shopping sustainability, then you may even want to point them in the direction of where they can purchase eco-friendly baby products.